okbqa/rocknrole/src/main/resources/rules/README.md

 ## Organization of files

-The config files (`en.config` for English and `ko.config` for Korean) specify in which rule files are used and in which order they are loaded.
+The config files (`en.config` for English and `ko.config` for Korean) specify which rule files are used and in which order they are loaded.
 In the end, the rules are applied in the order in which they are specified in the files.
 Order matters, because we will do things like renaming very specific edge labels `nsubj` and `dobj` to a more general label `ARG`, and later have a rule that matches this general label `ARG`.

 The files are currently organized in three different folders: